t-data-h/tdh-mgr/README.md

 ### Management scripts

-  The main entrypoint to cluster mgmt. is the script *tdh-init.sh*.
+  The main entry-point to cluster mgmt. is the script *tdh-init.sh*.
 This works much like a standard init script with *start|stop|status* options.
 This in turn calls various ecosystem *init* functions to perform actions on various components.
-Which components can be set via the environment using the variable *HADOOP_ECOSYSTEM_INITS*.
-Each component has its own init script for the same options (Of note, a direct 'restart' option is not provided).
+Which components to run can be set via the environment using *HADOOP_ECOSYSTEM_INITS*.
+Each component has its own init script with the same options (Note, a 'restart' option is generally
+not provided).

-  A conf directory provides cluster configuration in a manner than allows for a given environment config to be 'overlaid' on the cluster directory (eg. /opt/TDH).
+  The *conf* directory provides a sample cluster configuration in a manner that allows for a given environment config to be 'overlaid' onto the cluster directory (eg. /opt/TDH).
 It provides a template example of a single, pseudo-distributed node.
-A separate *tdh-config* project is used to track and maintain configurations for multiple test environments.
+A separate *tdh-config* project is used to track and maintain configurations for multiple live environments.